Model Sunday 12 Sept. 2010

 Now with that said, this is my contribution for the week.
 It may not look like much has been done but I build about 4-5 days a week for maybe 2-3 hours and I work slow.
 The detail I've added goes as follows:

-1. I scratch built the auto pilot box and glued it to the front of the throttle quadrant.
+1. I scratch built Model Sunday 12 Sept.
+2010 the auto pilot box and glued it to the front of the throttle quadrant.
 I again used different gauges of old steel guitar strings for the dials and for the toggles.
 I like to use the strings because they have a good deal of spring to them and are not dead soft like electrical wire can be.
 It doesn't bend out of shape when you try to push small pieces into the holes you've made in the plastic.
 Also, they don't get crushed out of shape like copper and brass when you secure it into a hemostat.

 2. I reworked the instrument panel to look a bit more realistic.
 Monogram gives you a panel where the dials are raised instead of set in like the real thing.
-I took an small inverted cone bur (you can get this where they sell Dremel accessories) and deepened the area inside the dials. if you've been careful, you have a little raised bezel around your dial like the real deal.
+I took an small inverted cone bur (you can get this where they sell Dremel Model Sunday 12 Sept.
+2010 accessories) and deepened the area inside the dials. if you've been careful, you have a little raised bezel around your dial like the real deal.
 I then used white paint to make the little dial faces.
 Finally, I put a drop of gloss clear into the depression to look like glass.
 The clear seems to do a better job that white glue or Crystal Clear.
 It goes on very thin so you can build up a lens as you need.

 3. Lastly, I cemented the panel into the rear of the bomb/nav compartment and cemented that into the main assembly.
 That's all I could get done this week.
 I guess I'll be adding little details until there's no more room for them.
 Maybe then I'll get to go onto another assembly.

-Attached Thumbnails Attached Thumbnails Model Sunday 12 Sept.
-2010-dsc00339.jpg Model Sunday 12 Sept.
-2010-dsc00340.jpg Model Sunday 12 Sept.
-2010-dsc00337.jpg
+Attached Images Attached Images Model Sunday 12 Sept.
+2010-dsc00339-jpg Model Sunday 12 Sept.
+2010-dsc00340-jpg Model Sunday 12 Sept.
+2010-dsc00337-jpg Model Sunday 12 Sept.
+2010-dsc00338-jpg

 Sometimes a handful of patience is worth more than a truck load of brains.
 Have the courage to trust your own beliefs.
 Don't be swayed by those with louder voices.
 W.S.
 Maugham :)